futurice/jolt-app/README.md

 - As a user I’d like to be able to jolt my colleagues in Slack.
 - To see how many jolts have been shared this week/month/year.
-- /jolt Person X for something.
+- /jolt Person X for something (Slash command not implemented.
+The Jolts are send via a form)
 - Appears in that channel as a notification notifying the person who got the jolt.

 ## Tutorials for creating a custom Slack app